cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Features
 ........

-- Distributed as debian and rpm packages
+- Distributed as Debian and RPM packages
 - Loads properties from a configuration file
 - Supports rotation of log files
-- Persists state and is able to resume from first unsent record and
+- Persists state and is able to resume from first unsent record
-- Writes statistics info.
+- Writes statistics info

 Installing File Tailer
 ......................